Westbrook/blog/help-text.md

 `;
 ```

-This allows any content addressed to the `negative-help-text` slot to always "win" and be the content that is shown when it is available.
-At the same time, it makes content addressed to the `help-text` slot available when that content is missing, empowering our power users to do what they will with their content from the outside.
+This allows any content addressed to the `negative-help-text` slot to "win" and be the content that is shown when it is available.
+When that is absent, content addressed to the `help-text` slot will always be available for users to manage directly from the outside.
 That means that when HTML like the following is used, only the "This field is required!" content that is addressed to the `negative-help-text` slot will be displayed on the rendered page.

 ```html
   <custom-form-element>